devondragon/jira-omnifocus/README.md

 Make sure that you have a project in context in Omnifocus that matches what you used in the configuration file.

-You can run the script manually or you can add a cron entry to run it periodically (it will take a minute or so to run so don't run it too often).
+You can run the script manually or you can add a cron entry to run it periodically (it will take a minute or so to run so don't run it too often), or you can use the OS X launchd to schedule it (this is preferred).
+If you are using the keychain option, you MUST use the launchd scheduler isntead of cron.

 You can use crontab -e to edit your user crontab and create an entry like this: